 What makes English knitting different is you hold the working yarn in your right hand.
 (Left hand if you are left-handed).
 (Aka American knitting.)
 The knit and purl stitches in the English knitting method are easy to learn.

-I reviewed and updated this post on June 6, 2022.
+I reviewed, fact checked and updated this post on May 18, 2023.

 Table Of Contents